CodeWithRonaldo/Guardian-AI/README.md

 GuardianAI has three layers:

 **1. Move Contracts (on-chain trust layer)**
-- `guardian_ai::cap` — `GuardianCap` (agent permission object) and `AdminCap` (human override).
+- `guardian_ai::cap`: `GuardianCap` (agent permission object) and `AdminCap` (human override).
 The agent's permissions are type-enforced by the Move VM.
-- `guardian_ai::action_log` — Shared append-only object.
+- `guardian_ai::action_log`: Shared append-only object.
 Every action is written here permanently with a timestamp, risk score, and reason.
-- `guardian_ai::test_protocol` — Reference lending protocol that ships with the package so the demo is fully self-contained on testnet.
-This is the exact interface a real protocol team would add to their own contract — two circuit breaker functions and two admin overrides.
+- `guardian_ai::test_protocol`: Reference lending protocol that ships with the package so the demo is fully self-contained on testnet.
+This is the exact interface a real protocol team would add to their own contract, two circuit breaker functions and two admin overrides.
 See [Integrating GuardianAI Into Your Protocol](#integrating-guardianai-into-your-protocol) for how to drop this into an existing Sui lending protocol.

 **2. Risk Engine (off-chain autonomous agent)**
 - Node.js backend polling Pyth Hermes API every 3 seconds
+- Queries Deepbook's on-chain order book (SUI/DBUSDC pool) for a live DEX mid-price every 4 seconds
 - Reads on-chain protocol state every 4 seconds
-- Weighted risk scorer (0–100) combining rule-based circuit breaker signals with a statistical AI anomaly detector (z-score over a rolling 60-second window)
+- Weighted risk scorer (0-100) combining rule-based circuit breaker signals with a statistical AI anomaly detector (z-score over a rolling window) and a DEX-vs-oracle divergence check
+- Calls Claude Haiku 4.5 (Anthropic API) to generate a plain-English, technical explanation for every autonomous action, used as the actual on-chain reason and the Walrus audit record
+- Autonomously restores LTV to its pre-tighten baseline once risk normalizes, so the response is reversible, not just escalating
 - Builds and signs PTBs using the agent keypair
 - Sends webhook alerts to Telegram, Discord, or any HTTP endpoint
 - Stores full diagnostic snapshots on Walrus after every on-chain action